PeterSimari/solitaire/README.md

 If you would like to run and play this game, follow these instructions:
  1. Download the game files.
+ 2. Navigate to the "solitaire" folder.
- 2. Compile with "javac *.java"
+ 3. Compile with "javac *.java"
- 3. Run "java GUI"
+ 4. Run "java GUI"
- 4. Play!
+ 5. Play!
 Have fun, comment if you can find any bugs or if I should add new features!

 Thank you very much!
 I hope you enjoy.